Glitch working with BT on major new campaign to tackle online abuse

 You may see us on TV as part of the campaign, sharing ways in which we, as digital citizens, can help Draw The Line.
 It’s no longer good enough to just not post abuse online nor to close our eyes to the abuse online, or disregard it as banter.
 We all need to act.
 Because until we - individuals, and social media companies especially - all commit to taking action, this problem won’t go away.

-As English football unites to boycott social media this weekend to use their powerful social media presence against the rise in online abuse, we believe it’s time to create lasting change.
+As English football united to boycott social media and use their powerful online presence against the rise in online abuse, we believe it’s time to create lasting change.
 This can be the final boycott and a catalyst for lasting change if social media companies commit to making their platforms safe for everyone.
 Join us over the next few weeks we continue to call on tech companies to take responsibility and make their platforms safe for everyone.

 Find out more about Draw the Line from BT here.